builtforzero/bfz-starter-project/README.md

 # BFZ GitHub Pages Starter Project

-Starter code for BFZ projects hosted on GitHub Pages.
+Use this starter code to set up a project that (1) uses packages and (2) deploys to GitHub pages.

 This starter project installs the following packages by default:

 - **[Parcel](https://parceljs.org/):** bundles assets for the web
 - **[Concurrently](https://www.npmjs.com/package/concurrently):** helper package; allows you to run multiple terminal commands in one line